 BACCHUS can be used for three-dimensional investigations of single- and two-phase flow conditions thermal-hydraulics in a fuel element with a hexagonal pin arrangement and intact geometry for nominal and accident conditions.
 The code is based on the porous body concept.
 Details that may be important for fuel elements in a reactor or experimental setups, including local blockages can be treated locally.
 For wire wraps, a simplified model is available.
 Heat conduction in the pins can be calculated one- and three-dimensionally.
 The code is verified for a large range of applications for sodium and water as a coolant.

 EBSILON®Professional is a simulation system for thermodynamic cycle processes that is used for plant planning, design and optimization.
-EBSILON®Professional supports experts in the planning, from the feasibility study right up to the detailed design of the plant.
-Owing to the high flexibility of the system and the universality of the approach, any thermodynamic cycle can be modeled: from conventional power plants, nuclear and solar power plants right up to desalination plants, fuel cell applications as well as user-specific processes - there are no limits to the modeling options.
+EBSILON®Professional solves the energy and mass transport equations supporting experts in planning, from the feasibility study right up to the detailed design of a facility or a complete the plant.
+Owing to the high flexibility of the system and the universality of the approach, any thermodynamic cycle can be modelled: from conventional power plants, nuclear and solar power plants right up to desalination plants, fuel cell applications as well as user-specific processes - there are no real limits to modelling options.

 RELAP5 is a one-dimensional thermal-hydraulic "best estimate" system code, developed for USNRC by former INEL, to analyze the reactor coolant systems under normal operation and design basis (i.e. Loss Of Coolant Accidents, LOCA) conditions.
 It is based on a non-homogeneous and non-equilibrium model for the two-phase system that is solved by a fast, partially implicit numerical scheme to permit economical calculation of system transients.
 The code includes many generic models allowing to simulate general thermal-hydraulic systems like pumps, valves, heat releasing or absorbing structures, reactor point kinetics, electric heaters, and control system logic elements.
 At our institute, the code has been significantly improved with respect to reflood situations with high surface temperatures.
 Its validation includes selected experiment from the QUENCH, the NEPTUN, the FLECHT, and the PKL program.
 The code development is frozen, TRACE being the follow-on code of the USNRC.